Why WordPress Sites Often Struggle with Page Speed

 The Numbers Don't Lie

-The average WordPress site scores 45–65 out of 100 on Google PageSpeed for mobile.
-That's a failing grade.
-Anything below 90 costs you real money in lost conversions and search rankings.
+Many WordPress sites score 45-65 out of 100 on Google PageSpeed for mobile without dedicated performance optimization.
+That's below Google's recommended threshold.
+Anything below 90 can cost you real money in lost conversions and search rankings.

 Google's own data: a 1-second delay in page load time reduces conversions by 7%.
 A 3-second delay loses 53% of mobile visitors before they even see your homepage.